academic research in economics addresses real world problems, and

 organizations, national governments, and think tanks.

-My research has been supported and used for policy decisions by leading international organizations, e.g., the Economic Research and Statistics Division (the World Trade Organization, WTO), the United Nations Conference on Trade and Development (UNCTAD), the European Commission (EC), the Economic and Social Commission for Asia and the Pacific (ESCAP) of the United Nations (UN), the Organization for Economic Co-operation and Development (OECD), the International Monetary Fund (IMF), the Arab Monetary Fund (AMF), the Development Research Group (The World Bank), the Trade and Integration Finance, Competitiveness and Innovation Division (The World Bank), the Inter-American Development Bank (IADB), the Asian Development Bank (ADB), national governments, e.g., the United States International Trade Commission (USITC), the Federal Ministry for Economic Affairs and Energy (German Government), Global Affairs Canada (Government of Canada), the Department of Foreign Affairs and International Trade (Government of Canada), the Department for International Trade (UK Government), the Chamber of Commerce and Industry (Düsseldorf, Germany), the Department for Business, Energy & Industrial Strategy (UK Government), Industry Canada (Government of Canada), the Deutsche Bundesbank (DBB), the Bank of Spain (BoS), the Bank of England (BoE) , and think tanks and research institutes, e.g., the Center for International Economics (ifo Institute), the Kiel Institute for the World Economy (IfW Kiel), the Bertelsmann Stiftung, Public Policy Forum (PPF) Canada, the Center for Corporate Reputation Management (Drexel University), the International Growth Center (London School of Economics, LSE), and the Centre for Corporate Reputation (Oxford University).
+My research has been supported and used for policy decisions by leading international organizations, e.g., the Economic Research and Statistics Division (the World Trade Organization, WTO), the United Nations Conference on Trade and Development (UNCTAD), the European Commission (EC), the Economic and Social Commission for Asia and the Pacific (ESCAP) of the United Nations (UN), the Organization for Economic Co-operation and Development (OECD), the International Monetary Fund (IMF), the Arab Monetary Fund (AMF), the Development Research Group (The World Bank), the Trade and Integration Finance, Competitiveness and Innovation Division (The World Bank), the Inter-American Development Bank (IADB), the Asian Development Bank (ADB), national governments, e.g., the United States International Trade Commission (USITC), the Federal Ministry for Economic Affairs and Energy (German Government), Global Affairs Canada (Government of Canada), the Department of Foreign Affairs and International Trade (Government of Canada), the Department for International Trade (UK Government), the Chamber of Commerce and Industry (Düsseldorf, Germany), the Department for Business, Energy & Industrial Strategy (UK Government), Industry Canada (Government of Canada), the Ministry of the Economy (Armenian Government), the Deutsche Bundesbank (DBB), the Bank of Spain (BoS), the Bank of England (BoE) , and think tanks and research institutes, e.g., the Center for International Economics (ifo Institute), the Kiel Institute for the World Economy (IfW Kiel), the Bertelsmann Stiftung, Public Policy Forum (PPF) Canada, the Asia-Pacific Research and Training Network on Trade (ARTNeT), the Center for Corporate Reputation Management (Drexel University), the International Growth Center (London School of Economics, LSE), and the Centre for Corporate Reputation (Oxford University).

 In addition, I have devoted significant efforts to make scholarly methods and cutting-edge academic research accessible to policy makers and to applied economists.
 My contributions to the book "An Advanced Guide to Trade Policy Analysis: The Structural Gravity Model", the accompanying Gravity Course, the method papers on general equilibrium analysis with the PPML estimator (CESifo, 2015) and PPML estimations with high-dimensional fixed effects (CESifo, 2017), the Global Sanctions Database, the International Trade and Production Database for Estimation, and the Domestic and International Common Language (DICL) database are representative outcomes of these efforts.